quicwg/multipath/draft-ietf-quic-multipath.md

 can change the connection ID it uses to another available one at any time during the connection.
 For the extension specified in this draft, only connection IDs associated to the same Path ID MUST be used on the same path.
-Use of a connection ID assocaited with a another Path ID will be considered as an attempt to open new path instead.
+Use of a connection ID associated with a another Path ID will be considered as an attempt to open new path instead.

 Over a given path, both endpoints use connection IDs associated to a given Path